Moral Maze: Criticism

-In his book Bad Thoughts (US title Crimes Against Logic), libertarian philosopher Jamie Whyte, who has been a witness on the programme, advises readers to listen to The Moral Maze for innumerable examples of faulty reasoning.
+In his book Bad Thoughts (US title Crimes Against Logic), libertarian philosopher Jamie Whyte, who has been a witness on the programme, advises readers to listen to the Moral Maze for "innumerable examples of faulty reasoning".
 Journalist and author Nick Cohen has also criticised the programme, in a piece highlighting the media careers of Trotskyite-turned-libertarian former cadres of the Revolutionary Communist Party, centred on Spiked magazine.

-On 2 April 2021, Scottish broadcaster Lesley Riddoch criticised the programme, for taking an approach where observers and experts would discuss a particular problem, without the actual participants being part of the discussion.
-Riddoch also stated that the programme was too selective, elitist and abstract.
+On 2 April 2021, Scottish broadcaster Lesley Riddoch criticised the programme for taking an approach where observers and experts would discuss a particular issue without the actual participants being part of the discussion.
+Riddoch also stated that the programme was "too selective, elitist and abstract".